Diabetes: risk factor of pancreatic cancer

 If you have diabetes caused by pancreatic cancer, it is difficult to control this with lifestyle choices.
-However, this can be controlled by taking Pancreatic Enzyme Replacement Therapy (PERT) and by watching what you eat.
-For more information on this please see our Diet and Nutrition booklet.
+However, this can be controlled by taking Pancreatic Enzyme Replacement Therapy (PERT) and watching what you eat.

 The information provided in this site, or through links to other websites, is not a substitute for medical or professional care and should not be relied upon as such.
 Read our disclaimer.